physimals/quantiphyse/doc/cest/clinical_tutorial.rst

 To manually draw a contralateral ROI, use either the pen tool |pen| to draw freehand around a region on the opposite side of the brain, or use one of the other tools to select a suitable region - for example you could draw it as an ellipse using the |ellipse| tool.
 After drawing a region, click ``Add`` to add it to the ROI.
 It should appear in a different colour as it is a different label.
-Here is an example (the new contralateral region is yellow):
+Here is an example (the new contralateral region is red):

 .. image:: /screenshots/cest/clinical_roi_edited.png